 Described landmarks of Netherlands

-For many centuries one of the most developed countries in the world is Netherlands.
-Man learned here to shape the natural landscape according to his needs – but in order to succeed he needed to change himself.
+For many centuries one of the most developed countries in the world is the Netherlands.
+Man learned here to shape the natural landscape according to his needs – but in order to succeed, he needed to change himself.
 Thus in the Netherlands developed a special society – able to unite for common goals, rationalistic and always innovative.

 The highlights of the Netherlands are:

 - Large scale hydrotechnical systems, powered with wind or steam engines.
 These systems were created by dire need – protection from terrible floods.
 Dutch succeeded in an excellent way, gradually "pumping the sea away" and increasing their land area.
-Excellent example of such sophisticated systems is Kinderdijk – Elshout windmill system, for centuries keeping the sea away from a fertile land.
+An excellent example of such sophisticated systems is Kinderdijk – Elshout windmill system, for centuries keeping the sea away from a fertile land.

 - Urban planning tradition.
 In this low lying country people learned very well the efficiency of water transport.
 Channels led directly to the front door of factories, shops and apartments.
 Movement of goods and people was fast and cheap.
 This defined the planning of cities.
 The most extreme example to this is Amsterdam – one of most peculiar urban planning monuments in the world.